 - Weekly summary exercises (10%): These are weekly exercises available and automatically graded within Canvas.
-A student may take these two times, and the highest score is taken. - Labs / reports (15%) These assignments require running specified tests with Wireshark. - Programs / Projects (15%): These assignments require socket programming to solve specific problems.
+A student may take these two times, and the highest score is taken. - Labs / reports (20%) These assignments require running specified tests with Wireshark. - Programs / Projects (20%): These assignments require socket programming to solve specific problems.
 These are done offline, and programs will be submitted for evaluation of documentation, correctness, completeness, fulfillment of requirements, and readability.
-Evaluation criteria will be posted before the due date. - Quizzes (10%): These will be completed online through Canvas. - Midterm Exam (25%): Proctored at a proctoring center (schedule in advance!). - Final Exam (25%): Proctored at a proctoring center (schedule in advance!).
+Evaluation criteria will be posted before the due date. - Quizzes (10%): These will be completed online through Canvas. - Midterm Exam (20%): Proctored at a proctoring center (schedule in advance!). - Final Exam (20%): Proctored at a proctoring center (schedule in advance!).

-Canvas & Piazza
+Canvas

 This course will be delivered via Canvas where you will interact with your classmates and with your instructor.
-Within the course Canvas site you will access the learning materials, such as the syllabus, assignments, projects, and quizzes.
-Class discussions will be on Piazza.
+Within the course Canvas site you will access the learning materials, such as the syllabus, class discussions, assignments, projects, and quizzes.
 To preview how an online course works, visit the Ecampus Course Demo.
 For technical assistance, please visit Ecampus Technical Help.